edcarp/2020-11-25-edinburgh-dc-digital-humanities/files/post-mortem.md

     Lesson plan could benefit from giving SQL more context, providing use-cases and examples of when it is beneficial

-    To help give the lesson more context ther should be
+    To help give the lesson more context there should be

     - A stronger narrative through-line
     - A data set with from a relevant project or use-case in mind, potentially [Gapminder](http://www.gapminder.org)